LayerTwo-Labs/bip300301_wallet/README.md

 Also the Bitcoin `-datadir` parameter must be set to `../../data/bitcoin/` relative to the working directory from which the wallet is being called.

+Bitcoin core must be run with the `-txindex` flag in order for sidechain deposits to work.

 WARNING

 This wallet MUST NOT be used in production in its current state, it is only